 If you follow this in Google Maps it will take you to the wrong place.
 Instead when you get close, look for the signs and follow those for Volcano Bay or Cabana Bay (the hotel attached to Volcano Bay).

 Then once you turn onto the street you will see signs for where to go for Volcano Bay.
 You will have to make a turn so drive slow and look for the signs.
 Don’t follow your map on your phone – darn Google Maps!

 Parking is in a parking structure and then you will have to take a bus to get to Volcano Bay.
 A hassle, yes, but they do a pretty good job with the setup.
-Parking at the time was $20 for regular parking.
-They do have RV parking for $22 and Prime Parking for $30.
+They offer regular parking, prime parking and RV parking.
 Don’t forget to take a picture of where you parked so you remember when you leave.

 I am not sure what the official rule is, but we brought in food and only bought a snack for the kids.
 We didn’t bring in a big cooler or anything, but instead had a bag in our backpack with a cooler pack and put the food in there.

 With 4 kids it just makes sense to bring in your own food.
 Plus they are all pretty picky so hate to spend money on food they won’t eat.
 In any case they inspected our bag and no one said anything.

 We kept the backpack with us at all times and just discreetly ate when the kids were hungry sitting by our lawn chairs.
 No one seemed to care.

 I have heard lots of reviews about people waiting in line and only getting on a couple rides all day.
 I would have expected that when they first opened – and wouldn’t have gone then.
 Same thing for major school holidays.
 No thanks.

 Like with any amusement park, they are going to be busy in prime time.
 Want to enjoy yourself more?
 Go in the off season.
 Yes, I am saying take your kids out of school and go.
 The memories are more important than missing a few days of school.